-The fermentation of the various types of prebiotic compounds mentioned above lead to the creation of different types of signaling molecules known as short-chain fatty acids.
+The fermentation of the various types of prebiotic compounds mentioned above leads to the creation of different types of signaling molecules known as short-chain fatty acids.

 There are many different types of short-chain fatty acids, and the three most common are acetate, propionate, and butyrate.

-Each of these compounds act uniquely as anti-inflammatory messengers in the digestive tract and contribute to a gut environment that is less conducive to the growth of harmful bacteria.
+Each of these compounds act uniquely as anti-inflammatory messengers in the digestive tract and contributes to a gut environment that is less conducive to the growth of harmful bacteria.

 That’s why when it comes to prebiotics and gut health, variety really is the spice of life.

 Prebiotics, Gut Microbiota & Human Health

 I mentioned earlier in the piece that prebiotics serve as “food” for the healthy bacteria of your gut.

 Guess what happens when these healthy bacteria (such as the well studies Bifidobacteria and Lactobacilli) are properly fed?